Muchnik degrees and cardinal characteristics: Introduction

 Our goal is to provide a systematic approach to the topic, relying on an analogy between highness properties of oracles and cardinal characteristics in set theory.
 In particular we apply methods analogous to the ones in \cite{monin:asymptotic} to cardinal characteristics.

 Cardinal characteristics measure how far the set theoretic universe deviates from satisfying the continuum hypothesis.
 They are natural cardinals greater that $\aleph_0$ and at most $2^{\aleph_0}$.
 We provide two examples.
 For functions $f, g \colon \NN \to \NN$, we say that $g$ dominates $f$ if $g(n) \ge f(n)$ for sufficiently large $n$.
 The \emph{unbounding number} $\frb$ is the least size of a collection of functions $f$ such that no single function dominates the entire collection.
 The \emph{domination number} $\frd$ is the least size of a collection of functions so that each function is dominated by a function in the collection.
 Clearly $\frb \le \frd$; in appropriate models of set theory the inequality can be made strict, and one can ensure that $\frd< 2^{\aleph_0}$.
+For an introduction to the topic see e.g.\ Blass~\cite{Blass:10}.
 A~general reference on cardinal characteristics is the book~\cite{Bartoszynski.Judah:book}.

-The analogy between cardinal characteristics and highness properties of oracles in computability theory was first noticed and studied by Rupprecht \cite{Rupprecht:thesis,Rupprecht:10}.
+The analogy between cardinal characteristics and highness properties of oracles in computability theory was first noticed and studied by Rupprecht~\cite{Rupprecht:thesis,Rupprecht:10}.
 For instance, he observed that the analog of $\frb$ is the usual highness $A' \ge_T \ES''$ of an oracle $A$, and the analog of $\frd$ is being of hyperimmune degree.
-Brooke-Taylor et al.\ \cite{Brendle.Brooke.ea:14} investigated the analogy via a notation system that makes it possible to automatically transfer many highness properties of oracles into cardinal characteristics, and vice versa.
+Elaborating on Rupprecht's work, Brooke-Taylor et al.~\cite{Brendle.Brooke.ea:14} investigated the analogy via a notation system that makes it possible to automatically transfer many highness properties of oracles into cardinal characteristics, and vice versa.

 The rest of the introduction will provide more detail on the notions mentioned above, and describe the main results.